-During the nine-month period, the Group's cash increased by $\in$ 815.9 million.
-This variation is mainly due to the generation of positive operating cash flows as a result of the recovery of traffic.
+This variation is mainly due to the generation of positive operating cash flows as a result of the recovery of air traffic that has occurred throughout this period.
 On the other hand, negative financing flows occurred mainly due to the amortisation of financial debt in order to reduce the financial cost and to investment flows, which have also been negative as a result mainly of investments made in airport infrastructure.